iamrizvi99/iamrizvi99/README.md

 ## I'm a Student, Designer, Developer, and Teacher!!

 - 🔭 I just launched my first website: [Weboject!][website]!
-- 🌱 I’m currently working on my UX/UI designing skills learning everything 🤣
+- 🌱 I’m currently working on my UX/UI designing skills and learning everything 🤣
 - 👯 I’m looking to collaborate with other designers to learn more
 - 🥅 2021 Goals: Contribute more to Open Source project
 - ⚡ Fun fact: I love Cooking, Photography and Traveling